Vollorak/hong-kong-guide/Places.md

 and [Cha Chaan Tengs](Food.md#cha-chaan-teng-茶餐廳冰室).
 It's usually open from noon, but best to visit in the late afternoon / early evening since a lot of stalls open later.

-Make sure you haggle, especially as a tourist.
+Make sure you haggle, especially as a foreigner.
 The prices are marked up sometimes up to triple their intended price.
 I go to this market a lot as a kid since it's close to my school, and most of the time I could haggle to like half of the written price.
 Note that some of the stall owners can be very aggressive.
-If you looked at some things in the stall and decide not to buy anything, they might even start chasing you down the street given you cheaper prices and asking you to reconsider.
+If you looked at some things in the stall and decide not to buy anything, they might even start chasing you down the street giving you cheaper prices and asking you to reconsider.
 It is genuinely a solid haggling tactic to just start walking away, but if you really don't want to buy just make sure to keep walking away and don't look back.

 Nearby to Ladies' Market is also Sneaker Street.
 It's a street full of sneaker stores.
 Not worth spending a lot of time there unless you're REALLY into sneakers, but it is weird to see a street literally just lined with sneakers.